watson-developer-cloud/node-red-labs/node-RED_labs/lab_node-RED.md

 When finished start Node-RED:
 For Linux/OS X:

     $ node-red

 For Windows

     node node_modules/node-red/red.js

  Then open http://localhost:1880

-Check out http://nodered.org/docs/getting-started/ for full instructions on getting started.
+Check out [this page](http://nodered.org/docs/getting-started/) for full instructions on getting started with Node-RED.

 ###Deploy Node-RED on Bluemix

 This is required when Node-RED is not used stand alone.
-You need a Bluemix account which can be acquired here (ibm.biz/bluemixnl) When you are logged in got to Catalog and click on the Node-RED starter application.
+You need a Bluemix account which can be acquired [here](http://ibm.biz/bluemixnl) When you are logged in got to Catalog and click on the Node-RED starter application.
-On the right you must give it a name, which must be unique.
+On the right side of the screen you must give it a name, which must be unique.
 Then click Create.
 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.
 When finished click on the URL, which opens up your Node-RED application.

 You can do this part later but for the labs you need to add the (Watson) services, you want to use, to your application.
 Go to Bluemix and open the dashboard and click on your application, then click on Add a Service or API.
 In the screen that follows select the service you want to use, and finally click on use.
 Wait for a moment to restart the application.
 When the application is started you can click on the URL to open Node-RED.
 If a service is not added you to the Node-RED application, you will get an error or a node is asking for credentials depending on the type of node.